suyog1pathak/systems-designs/small-ecom-for-shopkeeper/README.md

 - Low latency = product browsing and search should feel fast

 #### Calculations & decisions:
-- One product catalog = 1 KB X 500 products = 500KB Data
+- One product catalog -> 1 KB X 500 products = 500KB Data
-- product images == 5 MB X 500 = 2500MB
+- Product images -> 5 MB X 500 = 2500MB
-- User metadata = 1KB X 1000 = 1 MB (In the worst case lets consider 2 MB)
+- User metadata -> 1KB X 1000 = 1 MB (In the worst case lets consider 2 MB)
-- 100 Orders daily = 100 money transactions via RazorPay
+- 100 Orders daily -> 100 money transactions via RazorPay
-- As Data of product and user is very low and we need queryable db, selecting relational db - Mysql Only one instance.
+- As Data of product and user is very low and we need queryable db, selecting relational db -> Mysql Only one instance.
-- small Redis instance to cache DB read queries & login sessions
+- Small Redis instance to cache DB read queries & login sessions
-- As we need to keep infra lean and simple and we don't have much scale = considering one monolith service with multiple modules
+- As we need to keep infra lean and simple and we don't have much scale -> considering one monolith service with multiple modules
-- s3 regional bucket for static website hosting where we can keep photos of product and urls in DB
+- S3 regional bucket for static website hosting where we can keep photos of product and urls in DB

 | Decision | Choice | Reasoning |
 |---|---|---|